transcom/mymove/docs/backend.md

 #### Coverage

-Always test exported functions.
+* Always test exported functions.
   Exported functions should be treated as an API layer for other packages.
   Cover the expected behavior and error scenarios as a user of that API.
+* Try not to test unexported functions.
+  Unexported functions are implementation details of exported ones and should not change the intended usage.
+  If you find that an unexported function is complex and needs testing, it might mean it needs to be refactored as it's exported function elsewhere.

 #### Models